VocalZero/VocalZero/README.md

 #### GermanyCovid (Currently developer here)
 Your reliable data about the COVID pandemic in Germany.
 The most up-to-date data daily at the same time and place.

+#### ATOMIC.RADIO (Currently developer here)
+Enjoy the best possible sound quality, vote for tracks, skip them.
+But why go on about what makes us special?
+Just switch to your space and see yourself!